nanddeepn/nanddeepn.github.io/_posts/2022-12-05-freeform-doc-processing-syntex.md

 Click **Train** to train your model.

 > Note:
-> This may take from 20 minutes up to a few hours.
+> This may take from 20 minutes up to a few hours, based on varied layouts.

 ## Publish trained model